National Rifle Association donates toys and games to Toys for Tots

 So on behalf of many thankful children, we thank you."

 With that, the two Marines were joined by members of the NRA Executive Staff including Executive Vice President Wayne LaPierre, NRA Secretary Major Jim Land (USMC Retired), NRA President David Keene and NRA 2nd Vice President Allan Cors.

-Pictures were taken, applause was give and a few more toys found their way to a portion of America's underprivileged children.
+Pictures were taken, applause was given and a few more toys found their way to a portion of America's underprivileged children.

 Next year, the boxes for donations will return.
 They will be placed at the doors, filled to the rim, and await for the Marines to return as well.
-Hopefully we'll fill them even more come then.
+Hopefully we'll be able to fill a few more.